Alleged Killer Of Utah Student Mackenzie Lueck Shows No Emotion During First Court Appearance

 Mackenzie Lueck was a 23-year-old nursing student at the University of Utah.
-She was a hard working student with high hopes for the future.
+She was a hard-working student with high hopes for the future.
 However, that future was taken away from her when she was brutally murdered last month.
 Lueck was returning home from a trip to California for her grandmother’s funeral.
 She called for a Lyft to pick her up at the airport.
-She then asked to be driven to a nearby park where she met up with 31-year-old tech worker and former member of the Army National Guard, Ayoola A. Ajayi.
+She then asked to be driven to a nearby park where she met up with 31-year-old tech worker and former member of the Army National Guard Ayoola A. Ajayi.
 Law enforcement says that Ajayi ruthlessly murdered the college student and then attempted to burn her body before being caught in the act, according to Fox News.

 On Monday, Ajayi made his first courtroom appearance by video from jail.
 He sat alongside his lawyer, looking stoic and showing no emotion.
 The only time he uttered a single word was when the judge told him good morning.